bdnf/Kubernetes-CKAD-cheatsheet/README.md

-# Kubernetes examples and CKAD Exercises
+# Kubernetes CKAD Exam Cheatsheet

 A set of exercises and examples that helped me to prepare for [Certified Kubernetes Application Developer](https://www.cncf.io/certification/ckad/) exam, offered by the Cloud Native Computing Foundation.
 Repository contains a set of examples organized by topics.
 Please navigate to the corresponding folder to learn more.